brandonsimpkins/tactical-edge-computing/README.md

 03. Pull certificates from a secure bucket in S3
 04. Store db account passwords in a parameter store
     - Optional use secrets manager to auto rotate RDS credentials
+05. CI / CD pipeline to create standalone deployment AMI that will run on a Snowball Edge.

 ## Accessing The Application
 01. Install Root CA onto your local computer.